 Being pregnant is one of the most surreal feelings your body goes through.
 But, no two pregnancies are the same.
 While some might not feel a thing, others can have it pretty rough; so be kind to your body while it’s undergoing these maternal changes.

-In the second trimester you need to add just another 200 calories and only in the last trimester another 500.
+In the second trimester, you need to add just another 200 calories and only in the last trimester another 500.
 But, these are just numbers; it could differ from mother to mother, depending on various factors like medical history, current health status and body weight.
 If you’re healthy these numbers generally work.
 Obviously, if you’re underweight, or overweight, the calories will differ.
 So, how do you stay fit during your pregnancy without stressing too much?

 Don’t avoid any food but eat a balanced diet including a lot of protein, veggies, fruits, whole grains and good fat.
-Don’t binge eat or indulge in junk just as an excuse that your pregnant.
+Don’t binge eat or indulge in junk just as an excuse that you are pregnant.
 Remember, whatever you eat goes to your child.
 Some people might have food aversions for a few months but that goes away in the second trimester.

 Yes, it is perfectly safe to work out when you’re pregnant but only if you have a healthy pregnancy without any complications.
 If you have been working out before you got pregnant then you can continue to do your normal routine if you have the energy and if the doctor allows you to.

-Most people get scared and the 1st trimester is crucial so I would suggest that if you haven’t worked out before, just start by going for a 30 to 40 minute walk on the road or park to see how you feel.
+Most people get scared and the 1st trimester is crucial so I would suggest that if you haven’t worked out before, just start by going for a 30 to 40-minute walk on the road or park to see how you feel.
 Once you’re comfortable with that you can add pilates to your routine.